cityofaustin/Residential-Permitting/_project_steps/interior-remodel/apply.md

 ---
 title: Interior Remodel > 3.
 Apply
-seo_title: 'Apply for an Interior Remodel Permit in Austin, Texas'
+seo_title: Applying for an Interior Remodel Permit
-seo_description:
+seo_description: >-
+  Find out how to apply for an interior remodel permit in Austin, Texas, and what application(s) or plans you will need to submit for approval.
 step_number: 3
 project_name: interior remodel
 ---

 You need to provide a paper application and some additional documents when you apply for a permit.
 The types of documents you need to submit with your application depend on the kind of project you want to build.
-A reviewer can help you find out what documents you need if you come in for a free 20 minute consultation. &nbsp;You can also [hire a professional](/residential/residential-toolkit/hiring-a-professional) to help you apply for your permit.
+A reviewer can help you find out what documents you need if you come in for a free 20 minute consultation.
+You can also [hire a professional](/residential/residential-toolkit/hiring-a-professional) to help you apply for your permit.

 ---

 ### What happens at Residential Plan Review?

-A &nbsp;staff member will meet with you and use a checklist called a Gold Sheet to perform a completeness check.
+A  staff member will meet with you and use a checklist called a Gold Sheet to perform a completeness check.

 Once you apply, you will be moved into the Review process.
 Reviewers will either approve your application or send you any required changes in the form of comments.
 This process typically takes about 15 business days.